-Of course, before you can start increasing customer satisfaction you’ve got to measure it first.
-There are multiple options for pulling this data from your customer base, including Customer Satisfaction Score (CSAT), Net Promoter Score (NPS)®, and the Software Usability Scale (SUS).
+Before you can start increasing customer satisfaction you’ve got to measure it first.
+The three most powerful tools are the Customer Satisfaction Score (CSAT), Net Promoter Score (NPS)®, and the Software Usability Scale (SUS).
+Each metric offers unique insights and benefits.

 In this article we’ll take a look at all three and offer insights into when each metric can make the biggest impact.